dataontap/gorse/replit.md

 **Environment-Based Configuration**: All sensitive credentials and API keys are managed through environment variables with fallback mechanisms for development environments.

+**Account Deletion System**: Comprehensive soft-delete implementation with triple-confirmation flow, 30-day recovery period, and complete audit trail.
+Deleted accounts are immediately blocked from authentication and redirected to a dedicated landing page.
+The system tracks account status (active, pending_deletion, deleted) with timestamps and maintains a deletion_audit table for compliance and recovery purposes.

 ## External Dependencies

 ### Core Infrastructure Services